 It actually isn’t any worse than anything else I’ve seen.
 And it’s got Patrick Stewart!
 The plot is thin, which is frankly a relief in these days of convoluted blockbusters. ⭐⭐⭐ Speaking of…

 The Rise of Skywalker

-Expect further, more satisfying revelations in the comics. ⭐⭐⭐
+We can expect further, more satisfying revelations in the comics. ⭐⭐⭐

 In a toned-down version of her ear-splitting Me Before You performance, Emilia Clarke is Kate, a wannabe singer/actress slumming around twinkly London in a drunken fug, avoiding her overbearing mother (film co-writer Emma Thompson, inexplicably cast as a refugee from the former Yugoslavia).

 A jukebox musical named for the 1984 festive hit by Wham!, one moment it’s a sub-par rom-com, then wham! (no pun) there’s this heinous twist.
 London’s homeless, played by a cast of twee thespians, provide the ‘heartwarming’ backdrop.⭐⭐

 Charlie (Adam Driver) is a self-made off-Broadway theatre director.
 His soon-to-be ex-wife Nicole (Scar Jo) is a showbiz industry brat and former Hollywood It girl.